-- How to Overclock the GPU?
+How to Overclock the GPU for Games (2023 Update)

 Compared with common programs, games usually have higher system specifications like the CPU, video card, and RAM.
-Many gamers tend to notice computer freezing or game stuttering when playing games on Steam or any other gaming platforms.
+Many gamers tend to notice computer freezing or game stuttering when playing games on Steam or any other gaming platform.

 In this way, you wish to speed up games like Fortnite, Minecraft, Counter-Strike: Global Offensive, and League of Legends.
 This article will introduce to you how to optimize your games for a better gaming experience and make them run faster on Windows 11, 10, 8, and 7.